marcverhagen/packaging-tutorial/README.md

 ### 2.3.
 Distributing the package

 It is now easy to give your code to others.
-You wrap up your package in a zip archive, add some notes  on what requirements your package has and put it some web-accessable place.
+You wrap up your package in an archive, add some notes  on what requirements your package has and put it at some web-accessable place.
 Now anyone can dowload it, unpack the archive and then either update the Python path or copy the package to `site-packages`.

 We will now look at a more sophisticated way to build a package, one where you can save metadata with the package and where people can install your code using pip.

 ## 3. Building a pip-installable package

-There are some drawbacks to the approaches above.
-In general, they have a somewhat haphazard feel to them.
-There is no accounting of anything and you will also have to manually keep track of where your packages are and what version you are using.
-And the standard pip package manager will not know that your package is in the `site-packages` folder .
-Being able to install a package with pip will structure your packaging life and make it easier for others to know what they have in a newly gotten package.
+There are drawbacks to the approach above.
+There is no accounting of anything and you will have to manually keep track of where your packages are and what version you are using.
+And the standard pip package manager will not know that your package is in the `site-packages` folder.
+Installing with pip takes care of the missing bookkeeping.

-Much of this section is based on existing tutorials, including the official [packaging tutorial](https://packaging.python.org/) from PyPA, the Python Packaging Authority ([https://www.pypa.io/en/latest/](https://www.pypa.io/en/latest/)), a working group that maintains many of the projects related to Python packaging.
-PyPI is the default Package Index for the Python community which lives at [https://pypi.org/](https://pypi.org/).
+Much of this section is based on existing tutorials, including the official [packaging tutorial](https://packaging.python.org/) from PyPA, the [Python Packaging Authority](https://www.pypa.io/en/latest/), a working group that maintains many of the projects related to Python packaging.
+PyPI at [https://pypi.org/](https://pypi.org/) is the default Package Index for the Python community.

 To be able to build and upload a pip-installable package you need to install the `build` and `twine` packages.